 The best thing to do in Lajas, though, is to swim in the other bioluminescent bay of Puerto Rico!
 While not quite as spectacular as the one in Vieques, it’s still amazing and much more manageable as a day trip from San Juan.
 Just sign up for this tour from San Juan, whose many 5 star reviews have earned it Viator’s coveted Badge of Excellence.

 Cabo Rojo is situated in the west of Puerto Rico and it offers some of the best sunsets on the island.

 Start by visiting the breathtaking Faro Los Morrillos.
 The lighthouse is on a cliff above the sea that belongs to the Cabo Rojo National Wildlife Refuge.
-You can find the popular beach Playa Sucia and the Pink Salt Lakes in the refuge too.
+You can find the popular beach Playa Sucia, which made my list of the best beaches on the island, plus the Pink Salt Lakes in the refuge too.

 👉 Local Tip – If you’re short on time this tour combines both a stop in Cabo Rojo and the bio bay in La Parguera.
 It also makes another stop in a colorful town in Yauco, so you can really maximize your experience in Puerto Rico.

 Distance from San Juan: 40 minutes | Google Maps

 La Pared Beach in Luquillo is a great year-round destination for surfers.
 Even if you don’t surf, you can have fun snorkeling, paddleboarding, or kayaking in Playa Azul.
 Right in front of the Luquillo beach, you’ll find the famous Luquillo kiosks, where you can enjoy the island’s traditional cuisine.